fizzed/provisioning/README.md

 ### Maven

+This script will install Maven system-wide (by default) or just for the current user if you specify the `--scope user` argument.
+It will also make sure the M2_HOME environment variable is set, plus prepend the maven bin directory to your PATH.

 ```shell
 # On systems with bourne shell and sudo such as Linux, MacOS, and FreeBSD.
 curl -sfL https://cdn.fizzed.com/provisioning/install-maven.sh | sudo sh